folio-org/folio-org.github.io/demo-theme-cjt/index.md

 Auto-generated.
 See front-matter of each doc for menu-item inclusion and positioning.
 Uses CSS only.

-Additional menu items (i.e. links to page section headings) is configured in `_data/nav-other.yml` and handled via an extension to `_includes/navbanner.html`
+Additional menu items (i.e. links to page section headings) are configured in `_data/nav-other.yml` and handled via an extension to `_includes/navbanner.html`

 ### Top FOLIO-wide navbar